JuliaRegistries/Registrator.jl/README.md

 ### Via the Web Interface

-This workflow supports repositories hosted on either GitHub or GitLab.
+This workflow supports repositories hosted on GitHub, GitLab, or Codeberg.

-Go to https://juliahub.com and log in using your GitHub or GitLab account.
+Go to https://juliahub.com and log in using your GitHub, GitLab, or Codeberg account.
 Then click on "Register packages" on the left menu.
 There are also more detailed instructions [here](https://juliaregistries.github.io/Registrator.jl/stable/webui/#Usage-(For-Package-Maintainers)-1).

 ### Via the GitHub App